niclas-luick/multi-layer-activation-oracles/README.md

 - Detecting model goals without observing responses
 - Analyzing emotions and reasoning in model activations

 The Colab version runs on a free T4 GPU.
+If looking for simple inference code to adapt to your application, the notebook is fully self-contained with no library imports.
+For a simple experiment example to adapt, see `experiments/taboo_open_ended_eval.py`.

 ## Pre-trained Models